-For a graph G and a vertex v of G, the vertex switching graph G_v is the graph obtained from G by removing all edges incident to v and adding edges joining v to every vertex not adjacent to v in G. Vaidya and Vyas [2251] proved that the graphs obtained by the switching of a pendent vertex of a path, a vertex of a cycle, a rim vertex of a wheel, the center vertex of a helm, or a vertex of degree 2 of a fan are antimagic graphs.
+For a graph G and a vertex v of G, the vertex switching graph G_v is the graph obtained from G by removing all edges incident to v and adding edges joining v to every vertex not adjacent to v in G. Vaidya and Vyas [2609] proved that the graphs obtained by the switching of a pendent vertex of a path, a vertex of a cycle, a rim vertex of a wheel, the center vertex of a helm, or a vertex of degree 2 of a fan are antimagic graphs.

-Phanalasy, Miller, Rylands and Lieby [1628] in 2011 showed that there is a relationship between completely separating systems and labeling of regular graphs.
+Phanalasy, Miller, Rylands, and Lieby [1861] in 2011 showed that there is a relationship between completely separating systems and labeling of regular graphs.
 Based on this relationship they proved that some regular graphs are antimagic.
-Phanalasy, Miller, Iliopoulos, Pissis and Vaezpour [1626] proved the Cartesian product of regular graphs obtained from [1628] is antimagic.
-Ryan, Phanalasy, Miller and Rylands introduced the generalized web and flower graphs in [1794] and proved that these families of graphs are antimagic.
-Rylands, Phanalasy, Ryan and Miller extended the concept of generalized web graphs to the single apex multi-generalized web graphs and they proved these graphs to be antimagic in [1797].
-Ryan, Phanalasy, Rylands and Miller extended the concept of generalized flower to the single apex multi-(complete) generalized flower graphs and constructed antimagic labeling for this family of graphs in [1795].
-For more about antimagicness of generalized web and flower graphs see [1507].
-Phanalasy, Ryan, Miller and Arumugam [1627] introduced the concept of generalized pyramid graphs and they constructed antimagic labeling for these graphs.
-Bača, Miller, Phanalasy and Feňovčíková proved that some join graphs and incomplete join graphs are antimagic in [258].
-Moreover, in [256] they proved that the complete bipartite graph $K{m,m}$ and complete 3-partite graph $K{m,m,m}$ are antimagic and if G is a k-regular (connected or disconnected) graph with p vertices and $k \ge 2$, then the join of G and $(p-k)K_1$, $G + (p-k)K_1$ is antimagic.
-Arumugam, Miller, Phanalasy, and Ryan [164] provided antimagic labelings for a family of generalized pyramid graphs.
+Phanalasy, Miller, Iliopoulos, Pissis, and Vaezpour [1859] proved the Cartesian product of regular graphs obtained from [1861] is antimagic.
+Ryan, Phanalasy, Miller, and Rylands introduced the generalized web and flower graphs in [2075] and proved that these families of graphs are antimagic.
+Rylands, Phanalasy, Ryan, and Miller extended the concept of generalized web graphs to the single apex multi-generalized web graphs and they proved these graphs to be antimagic in [2078].
+Ryan, Phanalasy, Rylands and Miller extended the concept of generalized flower to the single apex multi-(complete) generalized flower graphs and constructed antimagic labeling for this family of graphs in [2076].
+For more about antimagicness of generalized web and flower graphs see [1692].
+Phanalasy, Ryan, Miller and Arumugam [1860] introduced the concept of generalized pyramid graphs and they constructed antimagic labeling for these graphs.
+Bača, Miller, Phanalasy, and Feňovčíková proved that some join graphs and incomplete join graphs are antimagic in [290].
+Moreover, in [289] they proved that the complete bipartite graph $K{m,m}$ and complete 3-partite graph $K{m,m,m}$ are antimagic and if G is a k-regular (connected or disconnected) graph with p vertices and $k \ge 2$, then the join of G and $(p-k)K_1$, $G + (p-k)K_1$ is antimagic.
+Arumugam, Miller, Phanalasy, and Ryan [187] provided antimagic labelings for a family of generalized pyramid graphs.
 Daykin, Iliopoulas.
-Miller, and Phanalasy [575] show several families of graphs recursively defined from a sequence of graphs that are generalizations of corona graphs are antimagic.
+Miller, and Phanalasy [627] show several families of graphs recursively defined from a sequence of graphs that are generalizations of corona graphs are antimagic.
+Lozano, Mora, Seara, and Tey [1610] proved that caterpillars are antimagic.